kelu124/echomods/include/JOH/joh_article.md

 * The Beaglebone module is using a BeagleBone Black, which is under a _Creative Commons Attribution-Share Alike 3.0_ license.
 * The Feather WICED module is, Open Hardware and Open Source for its software.
 * The code for the arduino-compatible modules is developped under Arduino IDE.
 * The two boards developped under this project are following the Open Hardware TAPR license.
-* The source documents for these two boards was originally developped using Altium (proprietary), but the source is being ported to KiCad, which is under a GNU General Public License(GPL) version 3.
+* The source documents for these two boards was originally developped using Altium (proprietary), but the source has been ported to KiCad, which is under a GNU General Public License(GPL) version 3.

 ## Hardware documentation and files location:

-@todo Archive for hardware documentation and build files (required.
-See _Repositories_ document for criteria, DocuBricks and alternative repositories.) _Note: We require the inclusion of modifiable design files as well as a detailed documentation of the functionality of the hardware with assembly instructions.
-This will be assessed as part of the journal peer review process._

 * Name: Github repository for the ultrasound arduino-like modules
 * Persistent identifier: https://github.com/kelu124/echomods/
+* Filetypes: both boards are available in Altium and in Kicad format
 * Licence: TAPR Open hardware license under which the documentation and files are licensed
 * Publisher: Luc JONVEAUX
 * Date published: 31/10/16